 In the Pitti Palace visitors can admire not only the Monumental Apartments with the various rooms occupied by the family, but also the Medici collections and other works in the various sections: the Museo degli Argenti (Silver Museum), with its sumptuous furniture made of ebony inlaid with hard stones and marble, the Galleria Palatina, with its many art masterpieces housed in a lavish environment, and the Galleria del Costume (Costume Gallery), housing all the court clothing from the eighteenth century to the early twentieth century.
 After the Medici came the Lorena family, who governed the city in the eighteenth century, until it passed to the House of Savoy as a residence and administrative centre when Florence was, for a few years (1865-71), capital of Italy.

-The church of San Lorenzo
+The church of San Lorenzo in Florence

 Worthy of a visit is the last residence of the family, with the Medici funeral chapel, which is situated in the Church of San Lorenzo not far from the Duomo.
 Here the tombs of the Medici can be found, which were designed by Michelangelo who topped them with four monumental allegories called Night and Day, and Dawn and Dusk.